anze3db/blog/_posts/2024-01-15-django-sqlite-dblock.md

 With WAL enabled, writes will no longer block reads, and you should see an increase in throughput if your application is read-heavy.
 I have a whole blog post dedicated [to this topic](/sqlite-wal) if you'd like to know more.

+### ⚠️ WARNING ⚠️

+`PRAGMA journal_mode=WAL;` setting can **corrupt your database** if used on a network file system (NFS) commonly used by hosting providers like [PythonAnywhere](https://www.pythonanywhere.com/).
+Do not enable it if you are unsure about the type of file storage used.

+Make sure to go through [SQLite gotchas](/sqlite-prod) before using SQLite in production.

 ## Cause 1: SQLite timed out waiting for the lock

 This error is raised because only one process or thread can write to a SQLite database at a time.
 When a thread or process needs to write to the database, it has to acquire a database lock.
 If another thread or process already holds the lock, SQLite will wait for the lock to be released, retrying with exponential backoff for as long as your `timeout` value (5 seconds by default).
 It raises the `database is locked` error if it cannot require the lock in time.